m-kru/hbs/user-manual/commands.typ

 The `whereis` command allows easily locating .hbs files in which given cores are defined The `whereis` command is executed by the `hbs` file, so the command requires Python to work.
-The below snippet presents an example of locating core definition.
+The following snippet presents an example of locating core definition:
 ```
 [user@host vsc8211-tester] hbs whereis serial-bridge
 vhdl::amba5::apb::serial-bridge  /tmp/vsc8211-tester/gw/apb/apb.hbs
 ```
 You can locate multiple cores in a single call by providing multiple arguments to the command.
-The below snippet presents an example:
+The following snippet presents an example:
 ```
 [user@host vsc8211-tester] hbs whereis bridge mdio
 vhdl::amba5::apb::serial-bridge  /tmp/vsc8211-tester/gw/apb/apb.hbs